vitouchiha/AISearch/README.md

 ## 🐳 Using Docker Compose

-To start all necessary services for local development, run:
+To start all necessary services for local deployment, run:

 ```shell
 docker-compose up -d